Anatomically aware dual-hop learning for pulmonary embolism detection in CT pulmonary angiograms: Implementation details

 \begin{footnotesize}

 \end{footnotesize}

 After upsampling, the obtained features are concatenated to the corresponding $Encoder_{k-1}$ features, then passed to the next upsample module.

-The $Encoder_K$ is built as in \textit{Basic Architecture}, the only difference is that the first convolution has input channels equal to the input channels plus the concatenated channels, in our case 9 and 9.

-For our 1 Hop experiment, we initialized both Encoders with the best weights from the previous experiments, we froze $Encoder_1$, and then retrained $Encoder_2$ as described in \textit{Basic Architecture}.
+The $Encoder_K$ is built as in \textit{Basic Architecture}, the only difference is that the first convolution has input channels equal to the input channels plus the concatenated channels, in our case 9 and 9, respectively.
+For our 1-hop experiment, we initialized both Encoders with the best weights from the previous experiments, we froze $Encoder_1$, and then retrained $Encoder_2$ as described in \textit{Basic architecture}.

-\section{Experimental Analysis}
+\section{Experimental analysis}

 In our experiments, we aimed to demonstrate the impact of each of the proposed improvements separately, as well as the improvement brought by their combined usage.
+In the context of PE detection, we considered F1 score, along AUC-PR, to be the ideal metric to evaluate and compare our solution, Details regarding metric calculations are presented in Section \ref{section:metrics}.

+While the RSPECT Kaggle challenge includes good results \cite{Xu2021RSNA1st,pan2021deepkaggle2,than2020Kaggle3,darragh2020Kaggle5}, a notable difference to our pipeline is that they optimize their design for different metrics used in the challenge, such as RV/LV ratio in the case of \cite{pan2021deepkaggle2}.
+Due to this aspect, and because only the aggregated challenge metric was officially reported, a direct comparison with the challenge solutions is difficult.